kizniche/Mycodo/mycodo-manual.rst

     TCA9545A: I2C Bus Multiplexer
     `link <http://store.switchdoc.com/i2c-4-channel-mux-extender-expander-board-grove-pin-headers-for-arduino-and-raspberry-pi/>`__
-    (I2C): This board also creates 4 new I2C busses, but each with their own selectable voltage, either 3.3 or 5.0 volts.
+    (I2C): This board also creates 4 new I2C buses, but each with their own selectable voltage, either 3.3 or 5.0 volts.

 Analog-to-Digital Converters